Health Literacy Specialist Certificate Program FAQs

 How long does it take to complete each micro-credential?

 Each micro-credential varies in length depending on the number topics and lessons.
-We are gathering this information during the beta testing phase.
-We will post the approximate time under each micro-credential when it becomes available.
+We are gathering this information and will post the approximate time under each micro-credential.

 How long do I have to complete the micro-credential?